-From talking to the guards, the POWs learned that there are only about 1000 American POWs left in the Philippines.
+The POWs learned that there were only about 1,000 American POWs left in the Philippines from talking to the guards.
 The rest had been sent out on ships for Japan or other parts of the empire.
 The POWs knew there were about 500 POWs at Cabanatuan so the remainder had to be at Bilibid Prison outside Manila.
-By November 13, the POWs were no longer excited by American planes flying over the camp.
+By November 13th, the POWs were no longer excited by American planes flying over the camp.
 What they wanted to know was where the troops and tanks were.
-On November 24, a large convoy of Japanese trucks passed the camp at night heading north.
+On November 24th, a large convoy of Japanese trucks passed the camp at night heading north.
 The POWs also received mail that was postmarked May and June 1944 which was the fastest they had ever received mail before.
 During this time the meals got worse and they received less rice and instead of fish, they were given fish powder.
 The POWs’ breakfast was plain lugao.
 To supplement their meals they ate dog soup.
 From November to December food was the main focus of the POWs.

 The Rangers poured through the main gate while the second group of Rangers came through the rear gate.
 The Rangers who came through the main gate came upon a guard tower but didn’t see anyone, so 18 Rangers continued moving.
 As the last men went past, a guard, in perfect English yelled “Stop,” but he didn’t fire.
 One Ranger stayed behind.
 The Rangers reached the Japanese barracks and opened fire.
 One Japanese soldier came to the door and fell face-first to the ground.
 They never saw any others.
 The one Ranger who remained at the guard tower killed the guard.
 Another Ranger detachment cleared out a pillbox at the corner of the camp with four rockets from a bazooka.
 150 Japanese who were leaving the camp in a convoy were killed in a shed when it was hit by bazooka fire.

-The POWs had just bedded down for the night but quickly woke up.
-Many believed it was the Japanese returning to kill them.
-The Rangers shouted, “We’re Yanks!”
+The POWs had just bedded down for the night but quickly woke up and hit the floor believing the gunfire was the Japanese performing one last grandiose act by trying to kill them.
+Then they heard voices speaking English yelling, “We’re Yanks!”
 They also yelled that the POWs should go toward the main gate.
 Seven minutes after the start of the raid, the first ragged POWs made it through the gate.
 15 minutes after the start of the raid all the POWs had made it through the gate, but the Rangers searched the barracks to make sure no one was left behind.
 By 8:15 P.M. the camp was secured and the POWs had been rescued without any POW casualties.
 Two POWs later died because of health issues.

 Hearing the commotion, 800 Japanese troops came rushing down the road from Cebu, shouting and firing as they ran.
 The Filipino guerrillas held their fire until the Japanese were in range, then opened fire resulting in Japanese bodies piling up on the road.
 It was estimated the guerrillas had killed 400 of the Japanese before Japanese tanks arrived pinning down the guerrillas.
 It was 8:40 when the signal was given that all the POWs had been rescued and the guerrillas should withdraw.
 In all, 21 guerrillas and two Rangers were killed.
 Two other Rangers were wounded.

-According to Ken, the entire operation took 27 minutes.
-The Rangers carried the sick POWs two miles to 20 waiting for carabao carts.
-One Ranger carrying a POW began crossing what he thought was a river when he slipped and fell to his knees. he realized, from the smell, it was the drainage ditch and began to swear.
+It was said that the entire operation took 27 minutes.
+The Rangers carried the sick POWs two miles to 20 waiting carabao carts.
+One Ranger carrying a POW began crossing what he thought was a river when he slipped and fell to his knees. he realized, from the smell, that it was the drainage ditch and began to swear.
 The POW said to him, “Please don’t be angry.
 I’m a Catholic priest, Lt Hugh Kennedy.”
 The Ranger asked Kennedy to forgive him for swearing.
 Kennedy said, “Son, you are forgiven because there is a time and place for everything — and this is the time and place.”
 The Rangers and former POWs reached Plateros at 10:00 P.M. and a radio message was sent that all POWs had been rescued.
 The fact was one POW who had hidden during the attack had been left behind.

+It is not known when, but Ira learned that his brother, William, who was a member of the Co.
+G, 20th Infantry Regiment, was Killed in Action on Luzon on January 20, 1945.
 About three weeks after liberation, Ira was returned to the United States on the U.S.S.
 General A. E. Anderson.
-The ship sailed on February 11, 1945, from Tacloban, Leyte, Philippine Islands and had a two-day layover at Hollandia, New Guinea, from February 18 to 20, before it sailed for the U.S. arriving at San Francisco on March 8, 1945.
+The ship sailed on February 11, 1945, from Tacloban, Leyte, Philippine Islands, and had a two-day layover at Hollandia, New Guinea, from February 18th to 20th, before it sailed for the U.S. arriving at San Francisco on March 8, 1945.
 There, he was sent to Letterman General Hospital for further medical treatment before being sent to Ashford General Hospital, White Sulfur Springs, West Virginia, which was a converted resort.